-- The liabilities of the East Riding pension fund attributable to the council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees.
+- The liabilities of the East Riding pension fund attributable to the council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - The assets of East Riding pension fund attributable to the council are included in the Balance Sheet at their fair value.

-- Liabilities are discounted to their value at current prices, using a discount rate determined when

-pension's data is available (based on an indicative equivalent return on high quality corporate

-bonds).

-- The assets of East Riding pension fund attributable to the council are included in the Balance Sheet at their fair value:

-- Quoted securities current bid price.

-- Unquoted securities professional estimate.

-- Unitised securities current bid price.

-- Property market value.

-The change in the net pension's liability is analysed into the following components:
+The change in the net pension liability is analysed into the following components: